omni-us/jsonargparse/README.rst

     cfg = parser.parse_args(['--list', 'paths.lst')  # Text file with paths
     cfg = parser.parse_args(['--list', '-')          # List from stdin

-If :code:`nargs='+'` is given to :code:`add_argument` then a single list is generated including all paths in all lists is provided.
+If :code:`nargs='+'` is given to :code:`add_argument` with :class:`.ActionPathList` then a single list is generated including all paths in all provided lists.

 Note: the :class:`.Path` class is currently not fully supported in windows.